 Every child matters at Colton Hills Community School.
 If students are happy, safe and understand where to go for help, then success will not be far away.
 The school's pastoral care system is well coordinated to ensure students' needs are met and their development fully supported.

-The school is organised into organised into four Houses (Tull, Curie, Turing, Kahlo) with each student belonging to a House.
+The school is organised into four Houses (Tull, Curie, Turing, Kahlo) with each student belonging to a House.

 Each House is led by a 'House Leader' and an 'Assistant House Leader' who work closely together with the House Tutors.